Originally published on September 20, 2012; revised March 2016

 It will come to you at night

-At the end of each chorus, Amanda and band shout out a big “Ho!” that is intensely uplifting.
-As we move through life’s experience of lost-and-found, we eventually face the most difficult losses of all and grapple with how to move forward:
+At the end of each chorus, Amanda and the band shout out a big “Ho!” that is intensely uplifting.
+As we move through life’s pattern of lost and found, we eventually face the most difficult losses of all and grapple with how to move forward: